 The Ehrenberg’s Snapper (Lutjanus ehrenbergii) is also known as the Blackspot Snapper and Ehrenberg’s Seaperch.
 They are common inhabitants of rubble areas and reef tops in Tanzania.

 Ehrenberg’s Snapper have a typical snapper shape and the body has a silver color with a series of thin horizontal yellow lines across the body.
 The fins are translucent yellow and there is a very prominent black spot slightly above mid body in the rear dorsal area.
 This black spot makes them easily recognizable from a distance.
 They largest specimens we have seen have been around 22 cm.
+From a distance they are easy to confuse with the Dory Snapper (Lutjanus fulviflamma) but this has more pronounced yellow fins and a smaller black spot.

 EHRENBERG’S SNAPPER IN THE WILD